-While systemic exposure in a breastfed infant is expected to be low because etanercept is poorly excreted in the breast milk, the possibility to administer live vaccines to a breastfed infant when the mother is receiving etanercept should be carefully considered by the doctor.
+While systemic exposure in a breastfed infant is expected to be low because etanercept is largely degraded in the gastrointenstinal tract, limited data regarding systemic exposure in the breastfed infant are available.
+Therefore, the administration of live vaccines (e.g., BCG) to a breastfed infant when the mother is receiving etanercept could be considered 16 weeks after stopping breast-feeding (or at an earlier time point if the infant etanercept serum levels are undetectable).

-4.7 Effects on Ability to Drive and Use Machines
+4.7.
+Effects on ability to drive and use machines